lukemunsch/promo-sales-review/README.md

 ### Terminal

 In order for the terminal to be able to access the information for the functions to run, I have processed installations and imported libraries;
 - I have installed gspread for using the google sheet manipulation and google-auth for accessing the correct google spreadsheet.
+I have also installed pwinput to allow users to input passwords with a mask to protect the user's input characters.
-- I have imported the required libraries at the top of my run.py file for both gspread and google.oauth.service_account.
+- I have imported the required libraries at the top of my run.py file for gspread, google.oauth.service_account, OrderedDict and pwinput.
-- The json file downloaded from the Google Cloud Platform has been added to the file list, but IMMEDIATELY added to git ignore due to the sensitive information contained within the codument.
+- The json file downloaded from the Google Cloud Platform has been added to the file list, but IMMEDIATELY added to gitignore due to the sensitive information contained within the codument, so as not to include in it my GitHub Repository.
 - I have defined the scope for the document to be able to access the apis mentioned in the Google cloud platform section in order for me to pull information from a separate service.
 - Finally, I have defined my CONSTANT variables in order to make sure they do not change during the manipulation of the database.

 #### Features

-The features of this app
+The features of this app allow the user to maniulate data from a spreadsheet to allow managers to see a simple and analytical view of the inputted data.
+In order to complete these actions, the following features were implemented;
+- A manager's log in was

 ## Testing